andybrowncompassion/observable-embed/README.md

 ## Installation

-Download the entire repository as a zip, then unzip it and upload the observable-embed entire folder into your Wordpress plugins folder. (or zip the observable-embed folder and install it through Wordpress admin interface)
+Download the entire repository as a zip (green code button on the top right), then install it through Wordpress admin interface by uploading the zip file.

 ## License